-The CY7C1303AV18/CY7C1306AV18 are synchronous pipelined Burst SRAMs equipped with both a Read port and a Write port.
+The CY7C1302CV25 is a synchronous pipelined Burst SRAM equipped with both a Read port and a Write port.
 The Read port is dedicated to Read operations and the Write port is dedicated to Write operations.
 Data flows into the SRAM through the Write port and out through the Read port.
 These devices multiplex the address inputs in order to minimize the number of address pins required.
-By having separate Read and Write ports, this architecture completely eliminates the need to "turn-around" the data bus and avoids any possible data contention, thereby simplifying system design.
-Each access consists of two 18-bit data transfers in the case of CY7C1303AV18, and two 36-bit data transfers in the case of CY7C1306AV18, in one clock cycle.
+By having separate Read and Write ports, the QDR-I completely eliminates the need to "turn-around" the data bus and avoids any possible data contention, thereby simplifying system design.

-Accesses for both ports are initiated on the rising edge of the positive input clock (K).
-All synchronous input timing is referenced from the rising edge of the input clocks (K and $\overline{K}$ ) and all output timings are referenced to rising edge of output clocks (C and $\overline{C}$ , or K and $\overline{K}$ when in single clock mode).
+Accesses for both ports are initiated on the rising edge of the Positive Input Clock (K).
+All synchronous input timing is referenced from the rising edge of the input clocks (K and K) and all output timing is referenced to the output clocks (C and C, or K and K when in single clock mode).

-All synchronous data inputs $(D{[x:0]})$ pass through input registers controlled by the rising edge of the input clocks (K and $\overline{K}$ ).
-All synchronous data outputs $(Q{[x:0]})$ pass through output registers controlled\by the rising edge of the output clocks (C and $\overline{C}$ , or K and K when in single clock mode).
+All synchronous data inputs $(D{[17:0]})$ pass through\input registers controlled by the input clocks (K and K).
+All synchronous data outputs $(Q{[17:0]})$ pass through output registers controlled by the rising edge of the output clocks (C and C, or K and K when in single clock mode).

-All synchronous control ( $\overline{RPS}$ , $\overline{WPS}$ , $\overline{BWS}{[x:0]}$ ) inputs pass through input registers controlled by the rising edge of input clocks (K and $\overline{K}$ ).
+All synchronous control ( $\overline{RPS}$ , $\overline{WPS}$ , $\overline{BWS}{[1:0]}$ ) inputs pass through input registers controlled by the rising edge of input clocks (K and K).